 - A more empowered, agile and accountable organization with little overlap or redundancy, flowing to new demands, seamlessly supporting each other to deliver our priorities - around the world.

 You can read the full details in today’s news release.
-Slides with more detail and the webcast replay of earnings results are available at www.pginvestor.com/presentations-events/.
-And you can learn more about our robust COVID-19 response in the included infographic or at www.pg.com/covid19.
+Slides with more detail and the webcast replay of earnings results are available at www.pginvestor.com/event.
+And you can learn more about P&G’s robust COVID-19 response at www.pg.com/covid19.

 See www.pginvestor.com/event for P&G's full Q4 and FY 2021 earnings release issued July 30, 2021, the associated webcast presentation, definitions of non-GAAP measures and reconciliation to the most closely related GAAP measure, as well as cautionary information on forward-looking statements, which are based on current assumptions and subject to risks and uncertainties that may cause actual results to differ materially.